xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.5. Create VM Cli/Readme.md

 ![](./images/3.5.2.png)

-> Note that there are few conditions to run your own vm on Azure.
+> Note that there are few conditions you need to verify to run your own vm on Azure.
 You can see detail conditions from the [link](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic).

 1. Find Blob storage account name